Sentry (Remote) MCP server

 Installation Options

-The easiest way to start is by using the deployed service:
+The easiest way to use the service is by accessing the deployed production instance:

 https://mcp.sentry.dev

-For self-hosted Sentry installations, you can use the stdio transport:
+For self-hosted Sentry installations, the stdio transport option is more appropriate:

-1. Create a Personal API Token (PAT) in Sentry with these scopes:
+1. Create a User Auth Token in Sentry with the following scopes:

 • org:read